LukeGrahamLandry/franca/devlog.md

   that also seems to not have the bug. so i guess its some subtle bug in qbe's spill or rega that I faithfully ported. thats kinda painful.

-ohhhhhh. i did know this information.
+oh hey i even noticed this before.
-`// TODO: qbe uses x18 for this but i feel like you're not allowed to do that. :SketchPlatformRegister` whelp todays the day we todo that todo. progress.
+`// TODO : qbe uses x18 for this but i feel like you're not allowed to do that. :SketchPlatformRegister` whelp todays the day we todo that todo. progress.

 by far the most common thing that used the scratch register was swaps inserted by rega.